sec-quest/LinuxNotes/storage.md

 ## storage management
-Not exhaustive, and still in build, list of useful commands, options, etc.
+Not exhaustive, and still in build, list of useful commands, options, files, etc.

 ### useful commands